January 9th 1960

 Inigo was held for questioning for the next few days under suspicion of kidnapping.
 He was later released without charge due to a lack of evidence against him.

 Adriano was taken to a nearby hospital.
 After a thorough examination he was returned to his parents, apparently unscathed, the only sign of his ordeal a streak of grey now running through his otherwise jet-black hair.
-He had no memory of the previous night’s events.
+He possessed no memory of the previous night’s events.
 Not long after, Adriano’s father accepted a job in Geneva and moved his family out of Madrid.

 They declined to be interviewed.